hyesunyun/recipe-book/content/recipes/budaejjigae.md

 5. Let everything boil.
 6. Once the ingredients are cooked, add the ramen noodles and let that cook as well.
 7. Serve with rice once the ramen noodle seems to be done al dente.

+[^1]: I prefer the kielbasa but vienna sausages or anytime of processed sausages are great for this stew!
+[^2]: No worries, if you don't have this.
+You can just substitute with water.
+However, the stew is much more flavorful with the bone soup.
+[^3]: Cook the noodles towards the end since they can get mushy and overcooked very easily.
+I prefer rice cakes over ramen noodles, but the noodles are very iconic.